October 23, 2025

 - High churn risk: 30–50% of users discontinue within a year³, leading to rebound and re-prescription.

-- No lifestyle integration: Without physical activity or supporting movement plans to change behavior, GLP-1 users may not develop the habits required to sustain weight loss over the long term.
+- No wraparound support: Without structured support for movement, nutrition, and daily habits, GLP-1 users may not develop the routines required to sustain weight loss over the long term.

 - Functional degradation: Lean muscle loss and inactivity increase the likelihood of MSK claims and disability risk.